andyattebery/dashboard-services-manager/README.md

 ## Why

-Dashy and Homepage are great, but their YAML config files drift out of sync with reality every time you spin a new container, retire an old one, or move a service to a different host.
+Dashboards are great, but their YAML config files drift out of sync with reality every time you spin a new container, retire an old one, or move a service to a different host.
 Hand-editing the file on every change is tedious; nuking and regenerating it loses the hand-curated entries that aren't auto-discoverable (external links, notes, links to bookmarks).